 On the road shortly after sunset.
 Western Australia

-Use Common Sense Driving After Dark
+3. Use Common Sense Driving After Dark

 But, we weren’t careless by driving after dusk.
 We drove well below the speed limit and only for a few hours after sunset.
 We kept our high beams on at all times, keeping our eyes peeled on the road and the wildlife that did sometimes pop out from the bushes.

-In some places, like the Cape Range National Park near Exmouth, we had to slow down to 40km/hr to avoid running into 40 kangaroos that we counted chilling on the side of the road.
+In some places, like the Cape Range National Park near Exmouthwe had to slow down to 40km/hr to avoid running into 40 kangaroos that we counted chilling on the side of the road.
 It pays for one to know what is slow travel.
 Be extremely careful if you are considering driving at night.
-Know your own limits and never drive while tired!
+Know your own limits, and never drive while tired!

 Sunsets are gorgeous in the outback and should be enjoyed!
 But use common sense when driving after dark

-Research Your Route
+4. Research Your Route

-Even if you don’t have mobile reception or WIFI connection on the road, you can hook up to wifi at your hotel and pre-load the maps/route and use GPS to get from point A to point B with great ease.
+Even if you don’t have mobile reception or WIFI connection on the road, you can hook up to wifi at your hotel pre-load the maps/route and use GPS to get from point A to point B with great ease.
 However, don’t trust Google in Western Australia.

 The unsealed red dirt road leading up to Karijini National Park

-Speed Limits in Western Australia
+5. Speed Limits In Western Australia

 It seems that Google navigation hasn’t quite figured out the speed limits on some roads in W.A., labelling many 110km/hr roads as 60km/hr or even less.